Pita/state-cell/README.md

 Basically a mini redux.
 It creates a "state cell" which then can can be modified by sending messages to it.
 The messages get processed by reducers which then output the new state.

-Checks:

-- ✔️ Functional programming
+✔️ Functional programming

-- ✔️ Works with every framework
+✔️ Works with every framework

-- ✔️ Super small, no dependencies
+✔️ Super small, no dependencies

-- ✔️ Enforces readonly types when used with Typescript
+✔️ Enforces readonly types when used with Typescript

-- ✔️ Allows stateful functional programming without classes
+✔️ Allows stateful functional programming without classes

 ## NPM